Extraterrestrial liquid water: Ceres

 Ceres appears to be differentiated into a rocky core and icy mantle, and may have a remnant internal ocean of liquid water under the layer of ice.
 The surface is probably a mixture of water ice and various hydrated minerals such as carbonates and clay.
 In January 2014, emissions of water vapor were detected from several regions of Ceres.
 This was unexpected, because large bodies in the asteroid belt do not typically emit vapor, a hallmark of comets.
 Ceres also features a mountain called Ahuna Mons that is thought to be a cryovolcanic dome that facilitates the movement of high viscosity cryovolcanic magma consisting of water ice softened by its content of salts.

 Ice giants

-The "ice giant" (sometimes known as "water giant") planets Uranus and Neptune are thought to have a supercritical water ocean beneath their clouds, which accounts for about two-thirds of their total mass, most likely surrounding small rocky cores, although a 2006 study by Wiktorowicz and Ingersall ruled out the possibility of such a water "ocean" existing on Neptune.
+The ice giant planets Uranus and Neptune are thought to have a supercritical water ocean beneath their clouds, which accounts for about two-thirds of their total mass, most likely surrounding small rocky cores, although a 2006 study by Wiktorowicz and Ingersall ruled out the possibility of such a water "ocean" existing on Neptune.
 This kind of planet is thought to be common in extrasolar planetary systems.